Susan Helms

 Susan Jane Helms (born February 26, 1958) is a retired United States Air Force lieutenant general and NASA astronaut.
 She was the commander, 14th Air Force (Air Forces Strategic); and commander, Joint Functional Component Command for Space at Vandenberg Air Force Base in California.

 Helms was a crew member on five Space Shuttle missions and was a resident of the International Space Station (ISS) for over five months in 2001.
-While participating in ISS Expedition 2, she and Jim Voss conducted an 8-hour and 56 minute spacewalk, the world record for the longest spacewalk.

 Helms officially retired from the United States Air Force in 2014.

 In 2020, she was elected a member of the National Academy of Engineering for accomplishments in civil and military space programs.

 Personal life

 Helms was born in Charlotte, North Carolina, but considers Portland, Oregon, to be her hometown.
 She enjoys piano and other musical activities, jogging, traveling, reading, computers, and cooking.
 She resides in Colorado Springs, Colorado.
 Her parents, Lieutenant Colonel (retired, USAF) Pat and Dori Helms, reside in Denver, Colorado.
 She has three sisters.